Fahd of Saudi Arabia: Reform and industrialization

 King Fahd showed little tolerance for reformists.
 In 1992, a group of reformists and prominent Saudi intellectuals petitioned King Fahd for wide-ranging reforms, including widening political representation and curbing the royal family's wasteful spending.
 King Fahd first responded by ignoring their requests and when they persisted, reformists were harshly persecuted, imprisoned, and fired from their jobs.

 During King Fahd's rule, the royal family's lavish spending of the country's wealth reached its height.
 In addition, the biggest and most controversial military contract of the century, the Al-Yamamah arms deal was signed on his watch.
 The contract has cost the Saudi treasury more than $90 billion.
 These funds were originally allocated to building hospitals, schools, universities, and roads.
 As a result, Saudi Arabia endured a stagnation in infrastructure development from 1986 until 2005 when the new King, Abdullah, fully came into power.

 Like all the countries bordering the Persian Gulf, Saudi Arabia under King Fahd focused its industrial development on hydrocarbon installations.
 Up to this day, the country is reliant on imports for nearly all its light and heavy machinery.

 King Fahd established a Supreme Council of Islamic Affairs directed by senior family members and technocrats in 1994.
 The council was planned to function as an ombudsman of Islamic activity concerning educational, economic, and foreign policy matters.
 The chairman of the council was Prince Sultan.
 Prince Nayef, Prince Saud Al Faisal and technocrat Mohammed bin Ali Aba Al Khail were appointed to the newly established council.
-One of the covert purposes of the council was thought to be to reduce the power of the Ulemas Council had been increasing its power.
+One of the covert purposes of the council was thought to be to reduce the power of the Ulemas Council that had been increasing its power.

 Succession mechanism

-In an effort to institutionalize succession King Fahd issued a decree on 1 March 1992.
+In an effort to institutionalize succession, King Fahd issued a decree on 1 March 1992.
 The decree expanded the criteria for succession, which had been only seniority and family consensus, and led to speculations.
 The most significant change by the edict was that the King did acquire the right to appoint or dismiss his heir apparent based on suitability rather than seniority and that the grandsons of Abdulaziz became eligible for the throne.